wyzcodes/STP/UAM/Literature review.md

 - Policy Options and reasons for regulation
 	- ex) Market entry of [[Uber]]
 	- Reasons of regulation: Natural monopolies, externalities,  and informationm asymmetries.
+	- Public au
-	- Public authorities will closely monitor the changes and will either introduce policies affecting uam before or after its introduction
+	- thorities will closely monitor the changes and will either introduce policies affecting uam before or after its introduction

 # Possible policy scenarios
 * Concessions